NCG-Leiden/NCG-Leiden.github.io/index.md

 ## 2024 spring semester

-In 2024 spring semester, the noncommutative geometry group of Leiden university is running a local NCG research seminar on Wednesdays from 15:15-16:15.
-If you want to be added to the mailing list for this seminar, please contact Francesca Arici or Bram Mesland directly.
+In 2024 spring semester, the noncommutative geometry group of Leiden university is running a local NCG research seminar on Wednesdays from 15:15-16:15 at DM 1.19 (New Gorlaeus building).

+If you want to be added to the mailing list for this seminar, please contact [Francesca Arici](https://pub.math.leidenuniv.nl/~aricif2/) or [Bram Mesland](https://pub.math.leidenuniv.nl/~meslandb2/).

 ---

 ## Upcoming talks

+7 Feb 2024: **Adam Rennie** (Wollongong)

+**Title**: Using the Cayley transform to relate van Daele K-theory and KK

+**Abstract**: I will start with a warm-up in the (friendly) complex case showing that K_1(A)\cong KK^1(\C,A) via the Cayley transform.
+Then I will show that the ``same'' thing works in real, Real, graded cases when we start with van Daele K-theory.
+This will involve some discussion of van Daele K-theory, and how one defines it...which is slightly intricate.

+Why did we want to do all that?
+Make Kasparov products easy of course!!

+Joint work with Chris Bourne and Johannes Kellendonk.

+---

-7 Feb 2024: **Yufan Ge** (Leiden)
+14 Feb 2024: **Yufan Ge** (Leiden)

 **Title**: SU(2)-symmetries of C*-algebras: from bricks to buildings